openstack/openstack-manuals/doc/install-guide/source/openstack-services.rst

 * Networking service – `neutron installation for 2025.1 (Epoxy)
   <https://docs.openstack.org/neutron/2025.1/install/>`_

-We advise to also install the following components after you have installed the minimal deployment services:
+After you have installed the minimum services, we advise that the following components also be installed:

 * Dashboard – `horizon installation for 2025.1 (Epoxy) <https://docs.openstack.org/horizon/2025.1/install/>`_
 * Block Storage service – `cinder installation for 2025.1 (Epoxy) <https://docs.openstack.org/cinder/2025.1/install/>`_